L0rdGabbers/how-to-cook/README.md

 Each milestone was centered around a previously created User Story, which, when being developed, would be added in the 'In Progress' tab until finally being moved to the 'Done' tab.
 This was mainly the case, besides two exceptions, which will be discussed later.

+## **Sprint 1 Notes**

+This sprint was focused on the setting up the foundation for the Time to Dine project and menu app, followed by setting up the correct config vars.
+Additionally, the design stage took place where the database relationship diagram, wireframes and site flow diagram were created.

+### **Sept.
+1st**

+- timetodine and and menu apps were created.
+- ElephantSQL and Cloudinary config vars were set up in the heroku settings.

+### **Sept.
+3rd**

+- Wireframes Created
+- Relationship Diagram Created

+### **Sept.
+5th**

+- Site Flow Diagram Created

+### **Finished User Stories**

+N/A

-## **Admin**
+## **Sprint 2 Notes**

-Since admin approval was required for recipes to even be rendered to the site, I decided that user stories involving admin recipe/comment approval and admin viewing should take precedence.
+This sprint was focused on the development and rendering of the Recipe Class entities.
+Additionally, since admin approval was required for recipes to even be rendered to the site, I decided that user stories involving admin recipe/comment approval and admin viewing should take precedence.

-- Recipe Approval
-- Manage Posts

-## **Home Page**

-The Home Page is where the recipe cards are paginated and ordered from newest to oldest.
-These cards would also commit to the user story goals mentioned below by showing a difficulty, the number of minutes it would take to prepare a recipe.

-- Site Pagination
+### **Sept.
+6th**

+- Recipe and Comment classes were added to models.py and admin.py
+- RecipeList cass view added to views.py
+- Blank base.html created

+### **Sept.
+7th**

+- Navbar and footer added to the base.html
-- Time to Prepare
+- index.html created and linked to views.py
-- Recipe Difficulty
+- Recipe Page class view added to views.py

+### **Sept.
+8th**

+- Renders recipe names and recipe author names ina forloop in the index.html view.
+- Renders the recipe difficulty and time to prepare

+### **Sept.
+9th- 10th**

+- Creates recipe_page view
+- Renders recipe image, ingredients and instructions to the recipe_page view.
+- Displays comments on recipe_page view.

+## ****

 However, the average star rating of a recipe was also meant to be added at this point, but since I had not found a way to post star ratings yet, I had decided not to commit to that user story.

-## **Registeration**
+## **Sprint 3 Notes**

 Since many site functions require the user to be logged in, it seemed sensible to provide a means of signing up and logging in/out of an account.

 - Account Registration

-## **Recipe Page**
+## **Sprint 4 Notes**

 Once I had created the recipe page, there was a way for user's to click on a link from the home page to a recipe of their choice, for users to see the recipe's instructions, and a place for users to submit a comment, which was already capable of being approved by an admin.